 Among the treatments used to increase the life expectancy of patients with refractory to chemical castration, prostatic cancer, taxanes docetaxel and cabazitaxel work by blocking cell division and cell proliferation.
 In contrast, hormone therapy is a new generation, of abiraterone and enzalutamide act on the production of androgen (male hormone): abirator inhibit its synthesis, while enzalutamid nuclear receptor blocking testosterone.

-The results show that patients with prostate cancer that are resistant to chemical castration, with a normal number of copies of the gene encoding the androgen receptor (AR) in circulating tumor DNA which were treated abiraterom / enzalutamidom, have a lower risk of disease progression and a higher duration life, with a 50 per cent survival compared with docetaxel, where the average life expectancy was about 24 months.
-On the other hand, patients with a large number of androgen receptor gene copy react docetaxel is slightly better with a higher life expectancy of about 9 months compared with abiraterone / enzalutamidom.
+The results show that patients with prostate cancer that are resistant to chemical castration with normal copy number of the gene encoding the androgen receptor (AR) in circulating tumor DNA which were treated abiraterom / enzalutamidom, have a lower risk of disease progression and a higher duration life, with a 50 per cent survival compared with docetaxel, where the average life expectancy was about 24 months.
+On the other hand, patients with a large number of copies of the androgen receptor gene respond a little better docetaxel with higher life expectancy of about 9 months compared with abiraterone / enzalutamidom.

 The presence of the androgen receptor in circulating tumor DNA is the first biomarker to determine the best first line therapy.
 The study also points to the urgent need to develop new treatments for patients with higher levels of androgen receptors, as they are less responsive to existing therapies.

 Liquid biopsy proved reliable, rapid and non-invasive method for determining changes in specific tumors and to be able to receive the best possible treatment in each case.
 "Using bioinformatics tools, we can calculate the proportion of tumor DNA, present in the total free DNA in plasma, and in this fraction, we calculate the number of copies of the androgen receptor."